Language-Technology-Assessment/main-database/readme.md

     🟧 Some of the training data sources of base large language model are open for inspection or shared.

-    🟩 All training  data sources of base large language model are not open for inspection or shared.
+    🟩 All training  data sources of base large language model are open for inspection or shared.

 **Datasources Endmodel**